MohammedK15/udacity_p4_ENA/README.md

 * Web application framework for routing - Express.
 * Build tool - Webpack.
 * External script - Service Worker.
-* External API - Aylien.
+* External API - MeaningCloud.

 ## Steps to start the project in command line:
 * Run the command "pip install npm".
 * Then run the command "npm install".
+* Then run the command "npm run build-prod" for production.
+* Or run the command "npm run build-dev" for development.
+* Then run the command "npm run start".

+- To do some testes run the command "npm run test"